-As a veteran, Army ROTC can help make the most of the time invested and the experience gained in the military.
+If you are a veteran, Army ROTC can help make the most of your time invested and experience gained in the military.
 Prior military experience could fulfill the requirements for the ROTC Basic Course, resulting in directly enrolling into the Advanced Course.
-In addition to any financial assistance received from ROTC, applicants are still qualified to any and all VEAP/GI Bill/Army College Fund benefits to which they are entitled.
+In addition to any financial assistance received from ROTC, applicants are still qualified to any and all VEAP/GI Bill®/Army College Fund benefits to which they are entitled.

 For an informational overview regarding Army ROTC visit www.goarmy.com/rotc to learn about program requirements, scholarships, and careers in the Army.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.